redis-developer/redis-polygon-search-trains-demo/README.md

 In a future update to node-redis, the polygon search syntax will be supported directly by the more idiomatic `ft.search` command wrapper, and I'll revisit this code and update / simplify it accordingly.

-Read on to see how the backend transforms the response from Redis Stack, returns it to the front end and how the stations get added as markers on the map...
+Read on to see how the backend transforms the response from Redis Stack, returns it to the front end, and how the stations get added as markers on the map...

 ### Displaying Search Results on the Map